Design Patterns

 const taskQueryService = new TaskQueryService(taskCommandService);

-• Defining clear boundaries between commands and queries.
+• Define clear boundaries between commands and queries.
+They should not share models.